CocoaPods/blog.cocoapods.org/_drafts/Pod-Authors-Guide-to-CocoaPods-Frameworks.markdown

 For this reason, CocoaPods takes responsibility and generates a custom Umbrella Header (e.g. `Pods-iOS Example-AFNetworking-umbrella.h`).
 This is injected by a custom module map, so that we don't run into name ambiguities.
 Otherwise the default module map would assume it has the same name as the framework, which could already been taken.

 Our generated header imports all declared public headers.
 This also defines the `FOUNDATION_EXPORT`s for the versioning constants, with the name which is used by CocoaPods for the framework to integrate.
-Furthermore this avoids problems in some special cases: e.g. AFNetworking has a subspec, which provides categories for UIKit, which provides an own mass-import header `AFNetworking+UIKit.h`, which isn't imported by the `AFNetworking.h` header for OSX-compatibility.
+Furthermore this avoids problems in some special cases: e.g. AFNetworking has a subspec, which provides categories for UIKit that has it's own mass-import header `AFNetworking+UIKit.h`, which isn't imported by the `AFNetworking.h` header for OSX-compatibility.

 To use this subspec in Swift, without a generated umbrella header, you would need to create a bridging header and use an import like `#import <AFNetworking/AFNetworking+UIKit.h`.
 With the generated umbrella header, you just need to `import AFNetworking`, if you have the subspec included in your Podfile.
 If your pod shouldn't work out of the box, you can use `pod lib lint --framework <YourPod.podspec>`, to check what is wrong.
 We tried that with different popular pods and sometimes ran into issues caused by misconfigured public headers.